kcwinner/cdk-appsync-transformer/README.md

 ## Notice

-This have been migrated from [aws-cdk-appsync-transformer](https://github.com/kcwinner/aws-cdk-appsync-transformer).
-For CDK versions < 1.63.0 please use that version.
+This is a work in progress and is being migrated from [aws-cdk-appsync-transformer](https://github.com/kcwinner/aws-cdk-appsync-transformer) to follow community naming guidelines and to utilize [projen](https://github.com/eladb/projen).
+For CDK versions < 1.64.0 please use that version.

 ## Why This Package